$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Introduction

 \end{defi}

-In \cite{Bre-high}, Brendle proved that any steady (gradient) Ricci soliton with positive sectional curvature must be isometric to the Bryant Ricci soliton up to scaling if it is asymptotically cylindrical.
-Latterly, Deng-Zhu found that the Brendle's result still holds if one of two conditions in Definition \ref{asymptotically-cylindrical} is satisfied for $\kappa$-noncollapsed steady Ricci solitons with nonnegative curvature operator \cite {DZ-JEMS, DZ-SCM}.
-In a very recent paper \cite{ZZ}, the above results of Brendle and Deng-Zhu have been improved instead of curvature condition by the nonnegativity of curvature operator away from a compact set of $M$ together with $P$-curvature pinching condition.
-Thus it is a natural question to ask: is the Brendle's result true if there is only one sequence in the condition (ii) satisfied?
+In \cite{Bre-high}, Brendle proved that any steady gradient Ricci soliton with nonnegative sectional curvature must be isometric to the Bryant Ricci soliton up to scaling if it is asymptotically cylindrical.
+Later, Deng-Zhu found that the Brendle's result still holds if one of the two conditions in Definition \ref{asymptotically-cylindrical} is satisfied for $\kappa$-noncollapsed steady Ricci solitons with nonnegative curvature operator \cite {DZ-JEMS, DZ-SCM}.
+In a very recent paper \cite{ZZ}, the Brendle's result has been improved by assuming the nonnegative sectional curvature away from a compact set of $M$ together with $P$-curvature pinching condition instead of nonnegative sectional curvature on the whole $M$.
+Thus it is a natural question to ask: is the Brendle's result true if the condition (ii) is satisfied by (at least) one sequence?
 In this paper, we give a positive answer for 4d $\kappa$-noncollapsed steady Ricci solitons with nonnegative sectional curvature.